Black Diamond Rock Blitz 15 Review

 Value

-We think this pack is a great value.
-You can pay less for a small climbing pack, but it will either be missing some features or be significantly less durable (or both).
+This pack is a great value.
+Few small climbing packs have a lower MSRP, and those that do will either be missing some features or be significantly less durable (or both).

 Conclusion

-When it was time to pick a pack from the pile for a day of climbing this was one of the most often chosen.
-Its simple design allows for all of the features we like and decent durability while keeping the weight low.
+When it was time to pick a pack from the pile for a day of climbing, the Rock Blitz 15 was one of the most often chosen.
+That, combined with the more-than-reasonable price, earn it our Best Buy Award.
+The simple design allows for all of the features we like plus decent durability while still keeping the weight low.
 It's also pretty comfortable.
-It has few options for attaching things to the outside, and while that could be an issue for routes that involve snow or ice, if your climbing tick list is all rocks all the time this just might be the pack for you.
+It has few options for attaching things to the outside, and while that could be an issue for routes that involve snow or ice, if your climbing tick list is all rocks all the time, this just might be the pack for you.